Sarahkel/IrisProject/README.md

 ### 5.1 Summary of basic stats
  :bar_chart: With just a quick script, which can be used on different data sets as well, I was able to gather a lot of information about my dataset.
 I learned that the DataFrame has **150 rows, 5 columns** and contains **50 measurements each** of **Petal Length, Petal Width, Sepal Length, Sepal Width** of the **3 Iris species Iris setosa, Iris versicolor and Iris virginica**.
 By looking at the **mean** it is evident that the sepal is significantly longer and wider than the petal on average.
 However, the size of both seem to be **correlated**, as there appears to be a strong positive correlation between petal size and sepal length even though this correlation does not seem to extend to the sepal width.
 As the **min and max** of the different values stretches across quite a large range it will be interesting to slice the data by the different species and see how they differ as well as use visualizations on the data in the next chapter.

-## 6. Using visualisation (v1)
+## 6. Using visualisation

+*Find the code used in this chapter in [Visuals.py]( https://github.com/Sarahkel/IrisProject/blob/master/VIsuals.py)*

 Using the above introduced packages, especially matplotlib and seaborn (which is built matplotlib), I have created graphs.
-These come in handy to present data to an audience.
+These are useful to present data to an audience.
 The graphs are customizable which also allows to adapt them to company branding.

 First off, let's have a look at the data across all features in a boxplot.
 A boxplot provides a lot of information in one plot.
 We can see the median (black line in the box), with the box itself presenting the middle 50% of data.
 The black lines going outwards of the box show how far the range spans.
 The little black dots represent outliers.
 Where the median line liest within the box also gives an indication of how the data is skewed.